nimiq/tutorial/src/content/tutorial/5-polygon-basics/3-sending-pol/content.md

 - **Gas Used** represents the work done (a simple transfer is roughly 21,000 units).
 - **Gas Price** fluctuates with network demand.

-On Polygon Amoy these fees are tiny, but cultivating the habit of checking them now will pay off on higher-cost networks.
+On Polygon Amoy, these fees are tiny, but cultivating the habit of checking them now will pay off on higher-cost networks.

 ---